ruggeri/tech-notes/ai/deep-learning-take2.md

 pseudolikelihood will break down.
 One example when you can know this is presumably for images.

+It is important to note: it can be hard or impossible to use pseudolikelihood when you can only approximate `p\tilde`.
+The reason is that you can't always use an approximation as a denominator, and that is what you are doing with pseudolikelihood.
+A particular case is when you are using a lower-bound approximation to `p\tilde`.
+We'll see that pseudolikelihood doesn't play nice with variational inference, which uses lower bounds.

+In particular: variational inference is a primary way to train deep Boltzmann machines, so pseudolikelihood is hard or impossible to make work in that context.

 **Pseudolikelihood and RBM Training**

 The original Hyvarinen paper talks about pseudolikelihood on *fully